noahehall/theBookOfNoah/business/video-game-writing-and-design.md

 # WORLD
   - not only the location, but also the reality in which the story takes place
+## consequences
+  - some worlds have consequences
+  - the world watches what you do and you have to suffer the consequences of it
+  - do something wrong, and the world can be a very hostile place
+  - you shouldnt do something that will ensure you will lose the game -

 # TONE
   - is it light, heaavy, serious, playful, black, irreverent?